getappmap/appmap-js/packages/scanner/doc/rules/missingAuthentication.md

 - HTTP status code is `< 300`
 - Matches include and exclude lists of content type (by default, these are empty).

-Each matching request, any event that satisfies either of these conditions will satisfy the rule:
+For each matching request, any event that satisfies either of these conditions will satisfy the rule:

 1. Has label `public`.
 2. Has label `security.authentication`, and returns a truthy value.